 To try to describe unlimited glories of a Vaishnav is a very challenging task, and because the nature of Guru is beyond what we can grasp with our material intelligence and beyond what we can perceive with our material senses, it makes the task even harder.
-Anyone wishing to truly get acquaintance with His Divine Grace, is encouraged to come directly to his association—be it through his physical presence, personal correspondence, his audio, video, written lectures, or the devotees who are close and dear to him.
+Anyone wishing to truly get acquaintance with His Divine Grace, is encouraged to come directly to his association through his audio, video, written lectures, or the devotees who are close and dear to him.

 ...We had a large joint family of about 150 people, and we chanted the Holy Name, but only on special days—the family did not follow the Gaudiya Vaisnav tradition.
 My father was a political man, he did not like religion.
 My mother was from a religious family, but she was religious without the proper conception.

 I remember when I was about ten years old, I would wake up every day very early in the morning, put on a dhoti, and go to our small family temple to read Srimad Bhagavad-gita.
 My father did not like it and chastised my mother for this, but I still went there, secretly.

 Then, after a few years, I went to study at college and then at university.
 When I finished university and passed the post-graduate exams, I started teaching at college.

 I stayed in the paternal house, where my uncle was staying, for a few days, and then my uncle got me a job in Kolkata.
 He was an income tax commissioner in Kolkata, a very prominent person, and he knew a college principle.
 This is how I got the job of a part-time teacher.
 I started giving lectures on mathematics and physics there.